 Applied Methods in Community Ecology and Functional Ecology

-- Lecturer(s) or Responsible(s): Paulo A. V. Borges & François Rigal (Professor in the University of Pau and Pays de l’Adour, collaborator in the Azorean Biodiversity Group, cE3c)
+- Lecturer(s) or Responsible(s): Paulo A. V. Borges (Prof. Univ Azores, member cE3c) & François Rigal (Prof. Univ.
+Pau and Pays de l’Adour, collaborator cE3c)

 - Department Responsible: Departamento de Biologia Animal (FCUL) and DCEA - Universidade dos Açores